oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-private/load-os-data-private.md

     ![Run the script with the help argument.](images/run-script-help.png =80%x*)

 * **`-r`** or **`--region`**:
-By default, the script creates the credentials in an Autonomous Database in your home region; therefore, it will not prompt you for a region; In this scenario, you run the script _without the region argument_.
+By default, the script creates the credentials in an Oracle Autonomous AI  Database in your home region; therefore, it will not prompt you for a region; In this scenario, you run the script _without the region argument_.

-    If you are in your home region and your Autonomous Database is in a _different region_, then you must use the **`--region`** argument.
-This argument enables you to select a region that contains the desired Autonomous Database from a list of regions that are available to you.
+    If you are in your home region and your Oracle Autonomous AI Database is in a _different region_, then you must use the **`--region`** argument.
+This argument enables you to select a region that contains the desired Oracle Autonomous AI Database from a list of regions that are available to you.

     ```
     adb-create-cred.sh --region
     ```

-    >**Note:** Once you select your region, it may take few minutes to gather information about the compartments and Autonomous Database instances on a large Tenancy; however, the next two arguments will speed up the process of creating the credentials in a different region and a specific compartment in the selected region.
+    >**Note:** Once you select your region, it may take few minutes to gather information about the compartments and Oracle Autonomous AI Database instances on a large Tenancy; however, the next two arguments will speed up the process of creating the credentials in a different region and a specific compartment in the selected region.

 * **`-r=region_name`** or **`--region=region_name`**:
 This argument is similar to the **`--region`** argument except that you must provide the region name with it.
 In our example, our home region is **`us-ashburn-1`**.
 If we want to create the credentials scripts in the **`ca-toronto-1`** region, then we would run the script with the region argument as follows which is faster than using the `--region` argument.